Sell from home · For home bakers & cooks

 • Payouts through Stripe to your bank

-• Simple economics — 5% platform fee per completed sale (Stripe processing is separate)
+• 5% platform fee per completed sale (card processing separate)

 No monthly fee · 5% platform fee per completed sale · Stripe card processing applies · You name the list price · Built for cottage & low-risk foods